scottgamer/react-testing-library/README.md

 - query: expect element not to be in the DOM
 - find: expect element to appear async

+- when expecting async updates use:
+  - `await findAllByRole`

 [All]:

 - (exclude): expect only one match